odahu/odahu-docs/source/ref_trainings.rst

           # This must be specified here OR in Git connection itself
           # In case of using objectStorage, specify path: <remote path> instead of reference
           reference: master
-      # You can set connection which points to place where the Trained Model Binary will be stored.
+      # You can set a connection that points where the Trained Model Binary will be stored.
       # Optional.
 Default value is taken from the ODAHU cluster configuration.
       outputConnection: custom-connection
       # Node selector that exactly matches a node pool from ODAHU config